- After creating the configuration memory device, AMD Vivado™

 - Entire Configuration Memory Device

-- Erase, blank check, program, and verify will be performed on the entire device.
+- Erase, blank check, program, and verify are performed on the entire device.

 - RS Pins